ImagingInformatics/hackathon-dataset/README.md

 Other findings: [CT Chest, Abdomen and Pelvis without contrast.]

-Lungs and large airways [Normal. ]
+The lungs are clear bilaterally.
+No pulmonary nodules, consolidations, or pleural effusions.
+No axillary, hilar, mediastinal, or paratracheal lymphadenopathy.

-Pleura: [Normal.
-No pleural effusion or thickening. ] Heart and pericardium: [Heart size is normal.
-No pericardial effusion. ] Mediastium and hila: [Normal. ]
+Heart size is normal.
+No pericardial effusion.
+Calcific coronary atherosclerosis of the aorta

+The visualized osseous structures are unremarkable.
+No suspicious sclerotic or lytic lesions observed.

-Chest wall and lower neck: [Normal. ]
+Chest wall is unremarkable.

-Vessels: [Atherosclerotic changes in the aorta ]
-Liver [Normal.]
-Gallbladder and biliary tree [No calcified gallstones.
-Normal caliber wall.]
-[No intra- or extrahepatic biliary ductal dilation.]
-Pancreas [Normal.]
-Spleen [Normal.]
-Adrenals [Normal.]
-Kidneys and ureters [Normal.]
-Bladder [Normal.]
-Reproductive organs [No pelvic masses]
-Bowel [Normal caliber.]
-Lymph nodes
-    Retroperitoneal [No enlarged retroperitoneal lymph nodes.]
-    Mesenteric [No enlarged mesenteric lymph nodes.]
-    Pelvic [No enlarged pelvic lymph nodes.]
-Peritoneum [No ascites or free air.
-No other fluid collection.]
-Retroperitoneum [Normal.]
-Abdominal wall [Normal.]
-Bones [Normal.]
+The liver, gallbladder, pancreas, spleen and adrenal glands are within normal limits.
+There is no retroperitoneal or mesenteric lymphadenopathy.
+The visualized loops of small bowel and large bowel are within normal limits.
+No free fluid or free air within the visualized abdomen.

 Impression